-You’ll build on your business management capabilities and confidence in a supportive environment.
-You’ll work with reputable, local partner organisations and GVI staff, and put theory into practice in a meaningful way.
+Each internship offers opportunities to add to your business management capabilities in a supportive environment.
+You’ll work with reputable, local partner organisations and GVI staff, and put theory into practice in a real-world context.

 And let’s not forget that you’ll get to do all of this while experiencing the sights and sounds of a destination abroad.
 GVI offers top-rated international business internships in countries in Africa, Asia and Latin America.

 For more information on how to differentiate yourself, and leverage your internship experience, read this article: How to describe volunteer experience in a CV or job interview.
 And you’ll receive support and guidance on this after your program ends with access to our Careers in Sustainable Development course, and two career coaching sessions with a remote career mentor.

 GVI’s international business internships offer the best way to learn about business